• Home

 Judge Colleen McMahon of the Federal District Court in Manhattan ordered videos of the deposition, which also included a deposition of DOGE staffer Justin Fox, to be removed online following social media backlash.

-DOGE, formed the first day of President Donald Trump’s second term, was part of an effort to root out so-called “waste, fraud, and abuse” from the federal government.
+DOGE, formed the first day of President Donald Trump’s second term, was part of an effort to root out “waste, fraud, and abuse” from the federal government.
 Over the course of the 10 months it was operating under centralized leadership, the group eliminated the roles of more than 300,000 federal employees and claimed to have canceled 13,440 contracts.

 The recent lawsuit is the latest instance of DOGE coming under scrutiny.
 Cybersecurity experts warned the group had access to U.S. payroll systems that presented “unprecedented power and control” over Americans’ information, while the mass layoffs could have created opportunities for countries like China and Russia to recruit informants who had access to classified data.
 Management experts claimed DOGE’s purported savings were completely overblown.